jayel888/t1w6-Thursday/README.md

 ## Control Flow
-Order in whichi lines of code are executed in a program.
+Order in which lines of code are executed in a program.

 print("Hello, welcome to programming with Python")